rahimunisa01/CS_college_application_retrivalsystem/Report_1st_section.md

 ### **1.7 Completed Milestones**

-According to our grading contract, we successfully completed the following:
+According to our grading contract, we successfully completed the following milestones in building and evaluating our custom information retrieval system:

-- Web crawler to collect real-world data
+- **Web crawler to collect real-world data**
+  We developed a headless browser-based crawler using Selenium to extract live deadline-related information from official university websites.
+The content is parsed and stored in a structured format within docs.json, forming the core dataset for indexing and retrieval.
+We also implemented automatic screenshot saving to support debugging and manual validation.

-- Custom search engine with ranking support
+- **Custom search engine with ranking support**
+  Our search engine ranks results using a combination of BM25 relevance scoring and recency-based weighting.
+BM25 ensures that results match the query terms semantically, while recency weighting prioritizes application deadlines that are more current or upcoming.
+This hybrid ranking model helps surface the most relevant and timely results for users planning their applications.

-- Frontend web interface for user interaction
+- **Frontend web interface for user interaction**
+  We implemented a fully functional web interface using Streamlit.
+Users can enter natural language queries and receive a ranked list of application deadlines.
+Each result includes the program title, institution name, and extracted deadlines in a human-readable format.
+The interface is responsive and easy to use, designed for international students and applicants with varying levels of technical experience.

-- Relevance judgment and performance analysis
+- **Relevance judgment and performance analysis**
+  We evaluated our system using a set of manually crafted queries reflecting real user needs.
+For each query, we performed relevance judgments on the output and documented both successful matches and limitations.
+Our findings are summarized in a report, along with proposed improvements.

 ---